 Overall * * *

 I’m positive that this is a five-star suppressor for some buyers.
-For that little niche into which the Odessa-9 is the perfectly fitting holy grail — the can you’ve always been waiting for.
+For that little armory niche into which the Odessa-9 is the perfectly fitting holy grail, this is the can you’ve always been waiting for.
 For me, though, it compromises in ways I’d rather not in order to achieve benefits I don’t particularly value.
 It’s cool, but it isn’t my cup of tea.